Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 <img src="assets/IAM trust policy.PNG" alt="root" style="height:100%; width:100%;">

 #####   Use case for roles
+1. Roles for IAM user
     With roles, you don't have to share long-term security credentials for each user tha requires access to a resource.
 This eliminates the need to create multiple accounts for individual users.
 Therefore, roles can make managing permissions easier and more secure.

+2. Roles for AWS services
+    Some AWS services can also assume an IAM role to perform actions in your AWS account on your behalf.
+When you are configuring such services, you need to define the role for the services to assume.
+The role needs to include to all the permissions required so that the service assuming the role has the proper permissions.
+These roles are referred to as services linked roles.
+You will commonly see them associate with Amazon EC2 and AWS Lambda.